 May 5, 2016

-These self inflicted information made themselves believe in artificial creation of their origin, these same people tells we were still migrating down from north when Spanish was coming from south lol,
+These self inflicted information European made themselves and believe in their artificial creation of their origin, these same people tells us that we Navajos were still migrating down from north when Spanish was coming from the south

 NEW FINDING: How Europeans “Evolved White Skin Theory” Turned Upside Down